srujaan/100-days-of-code/log.md

 **Today's Progress:** Revisied previous topics about logical operator and conditional statement.

 **Thoughts:** Revising helped to get more insights about JS logical operators and understood js conditional statements.
-JS logical opearators are tricky and good to get grip about them can be helpful in long term.
+JS logical opearators are tricky and good to get grip about them can be helpful in long term